 What should the skaters wear?

-Start with hat or helmet, warm sweatshirt, gloves, warm leggings (snow pants are a bit too much), wool socks.
+Start with hat or helmet, warm sweatshirt, gloves, warm leggings (snow pants can be bit too much), wool socks.
 Your skater will learn what works for them best.
 Clothes should be easy to move and bend in – no jeans.

 Some groups meet twice or more a week – are the lessons mandatory?